rubycocos/core/README.md

     LogDb.create

-To start logging to database (established connection required) use:
+To start logging to the database (established connection required) use:

     LogDb.setup